MilosRasic/reunit/README.md

 - dumping output as JSX for easier debugging
 - example tests
 - finding children by component?
 So far looks like it's not needed
-- finding children by a configurable test ID
 - TS typings

 ## Won't do

 - real DOM rendering in `jsdom`
 - directly setting state
 - automatic render prop rendering (we don't know which prop is a render prop or what arguments to pass)